 What is a whistleblower?

-A whistleblower has strategic access to privileged information.
+A whistleblower has access to information.
 He or she may be a current or former employee, a director, a co-worker of the person committing the wrongdoing, a service provider or a friend or family member.
-The whistleblower wants to be sure his or her identity will remain confidential, fearing reprisals for reporting the wrongdoing.
+The whistleblower wants to be sure his or her identity will remain confidential.

 What protection is offered?